 Ahlan Simsim Findings

-Our research in the Ahlan Simsim initiative shows that several of its programs have had substantial impact on children’s language, numeracy, and social-emotional development.
+Our research in the Ahlan Simsim initiative shows that several of its programs had substantial impact on children’s language, numeracy, and social-emotional development.
 Findings from three randomized controlled trial (RCT) impact evaluations demonstrate that flexible, user-centered, evidence-based and culturally relevant early childhood services integrated with media content can support a wide range of child development outcomes, strengthen children’s learning at school and at home, and support lifelong positive outcomes - all with significant implications for delivering early learning in humanitarian and other contexts where traditional in-person schooling is not possible.

 -